 I don’t want regret in life.
 I don’t want something I feel “passionate” about to ruin memories.
 I did that already in high school.
 I’m cognizant of my mistakes and shortcomings.
 Of course, I’m torn by the fact that I set these goals.
 I want to achieve them and I’m so close to doing just that.
 Maybe now isn’t the time though.
 Something feels weird about the season.
 I’m only $50 deep right now.
 Maybe I won’t do Collegiate Nationals.
 I don’t know.
 I just, don’t know.
-I think this weekend will be really telling.
+I think this weekend will be really telling.4 notes

 I don’t do “resolutions.”
 Never have, never will.
 I don’t like setting boundaries for my self.
 Sometimes I’ll set goals, but I’m more about intentions.
 Even before I got into yoga I would set blanket intentions for the year.
 Generally it’s something along the lines of “this year I’m going to be fast” or “this year I’m going to appreciate everything I have.”
 This year, I want to be healthy and strong in mind and body.
 As I’ve been working harder, I understand I have to be careful and respect my body, but I also have to realize my strength and that sometimes my mind limits me.

 While I don’t keep resolutions, I did a resolution run race way back on the first.
 I was going to do both the 5k and 10k, but I chickened out of the 10k.
 The 5k, however, proved to be a new PR for little old me, despite feeling kind of sluggish, and even slow.
 (In hindsight, it’s because I was falling really sick—sick enough to keep me from working out for the next week.)